Franconian (linguistics): East Franconian

 The East Franconian dialects are transitional dialects between Central- and Upper German.

 The East Franconian dialect branch is one of the most spoken dialect branches in Germany.
 These dialects are mainly spoken in the region of Franconia.
 Franconia consists of the Bavarian districts of Upper-, Middle-, and Lower Franconia, the region of South Thuringia (Thuringia), and the eastern parts of the region of Heilbronn-Franken (Tauber Franconia and Hohenlohe) in Baden-Württemberg.
 The easternmost Franconian-speaking areas are the Saxon parts of Vogtland, in whose central parts East Franconian (Core Vogtlandian), and in whose eastern parts transitional dialects (North Vogtlandian and Southeast Vogtlandian) are spoken.
 The East Franconian dialects are the only Franconian dialects that are referred to as "Franconian" by their speakers.
+It is called Fränkisch (Standard High German) or Fränggisch (East Franconian) by its speakers, though this is due to the region of Franconia where the dialect is spoken.
 Only the speakers in Saxon Vogtland refer to their dialects as "Vogtlandian" rather than "Franconian".
 The largest cities in the East Franconian dialect area are Nuremberg and Würzburg.

 South Franconian

 South Franconian is mainly spoken in northern Baden-Württemberg in Germany, but also in the northeasternmost part of the region of Alsace in France.
-While these dialects are considered as dialects of German in Baden-Württemberg, they are considered as dialects of Alsatian in Alsace (the other Alsatian dialects are either Alemannic or Rhine Franconian).
+While these dialects are considered as dialects of German in Baden-Württemberg, they are considered as dialects of Alsatian in Alsace (the other dialects in Alsace are either Alemannic or Rhine Franconian).
 The South Franconian dialects are colloquially referred to by their speakers as "Badian" in the Badian parts, and as "Unterländisch" (the Unterland being the region around Heilbronn) or "Swabian" (because of strong influences from the capital Stuttgart, where Swabian dialects are spoken) in the Württembergian parts of Baden-Württemberg.
 The largest cities in the South Franconian dialect area are Karlsruhe and Heilbronn.